-The Almeda Fire created the impression that such fires are unstoppable, but if we all pull together as a community we can make our town dramatically safer against an Almeda Fire threat.
+The Almeda Fire created the impression that such devastating fires are unstoppable.
+However, if we can all work together as a community we will make our town significantly safer against threatening wildfire.

-This May, Firewise your landscape to withstand embers and flames.
-We must all do this work to protect the community!
+This May, adapt your landscape to withstand embers and flames!
+We must all do this important work to protect our homes and community.

 Complete the checklist below to prepare your landscape,

 or download the checklist here: Be Fire Adapted!

 |1.||Remove all bark mulch within the first 5-feet of your home.
 Replace with noncombustible material like rock or leave as bare dirt.|

 |2.||Remove all leaf and needle debris and any flammable vegetation from within the first 10-feet of your home and any other structures.|